KostasKoutrou/kostaskoutrou.github.io/_posts/ts-mde-event-viewer.md

 |3091|This event indicates that a file didn't have ISG or managed installer authorization and the App Control policy is in audit mode.|
 |3092|This event is the enforcement mode equivalent of 3091.|

-Lastly, for running files installed via a Managed Installer (Intune, SCCM, etc.), there are some events which are AppLocker events.
+Lastly, for running files installed via a Managed Installer (Intune, SCCM, etc.), there are some events which are AppLocker events, but may be triggered by either AppLocker or App Control.
 More specifically, the Managed Installer feature was initially built for AppLocker.
+The following two are AppLocker components:

-The [SmartlockerFilter](https://revertservice.com/10/applockerfltr/) driver that watches the installations and identifies files created by authorized installers, and the [AppID](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/applocker/configure-the-application-identity-service) service that verifies the tags are AppLocker components.
-This component is used to trust Managed Installers, and tracks applications which exist in the machine because of a Managed Installer.
-This component can then be used either by AppLocker itself or by App Control to allow or block the execution of Managed Installer managed applications.
+1. The [SmartlockerFilter](https://revertservice.com/10/applockerfltr/) driver that watches the installations and identifies files created by authorized installers
+2. The [AppID](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/applocker/configure-the-application-identity-service) service that verifies the tags.

+These components are used to trust Managed Installers, and track applications which exist in the machine because of a Managed Installer.
+They can then be used either by AppLocker itself or by App Control to allow or block the execution of Managed Installer managed applications.
 In this case, the following events are of interest:

 |Event ID|Explanation|
 |:-:|-|